minprog/app-studio/40 Problem Sets 2/40 Mad Libs/10 Assignment.md

 ## Objectives

-- File reading
+- Parse text files containing information for your app.
-- Pass data between Activities
+- Pass data between controllers.
-- Support multiple screen rotations

-The purpose of this assignment is to practice the material from the past few weeks, such as apps with multiple screens, apps that handle instance state and data.
+- Populate a list from a separate class.

 ## Preparation

-- On Android: Read about [Multiple Activities](/android/multiple-activities)
+- On Android: Read about [Multiple Activities](/android/multiple-activities).
-- On iOS: Read about [Multiple Controllers](/ios/multiple-controllers)
+- On iOS: Read about [Multiple Controllers](/ios/multiple-controllers).

 ## Assessment